 Stress can have both physical impacts as well as psychological, but the reality of psychologic impacts of stress is that they turn into physical anyway.
 The mind and body are very much connected, as the brain is the epicenter of control for all things living and moving inside.

 Each area of the body talks to the brain and the others through a highway of nerves via the nervous system.
 Nerves are not immune to stress, rather they tend to be the most affected by them.
 Nerves can become hyper-sensitive to signals overtime, so rather than going numb to something like pain the nerves end up amplifying the pain.
-When nerves are consistently in pain, they often illicit symptoms of burning, stabbing, tingling, weakness, and changes in sensation.
-Overtime, whatever once was causing our pain will heal at a cellular level.
+When nerves are consistently in pain, they often illicit symptoms of burning, stabbing, tingling, itching, weakness, and changes in sensation.
+Overtime, whatever was once causing our pain will heal at a cellular level.
 But the nerves may not always, so they continue to send signals as if you were still injured.
 This is the reason why a lot of individuals with chronic pain hear, "well your scans and tests look fine, so nothing is actually wrong with you."

 To avoid the length of a novel, I'll leave you with this parting thought: If you're always clenching your teeth and jaw when stressed, guess what else you're clenching??
-You mouth and anus are connected by one long tube.
+Your mouth and anus are connected by one long tube.
 Just like how your neck and shoulders get tight with a clenched jaw, your pelvic floor and surrounding muscles get tight with stress.